aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 Repeat flashing the EEPROM for all the compute nodes you have.
 From the instructions above, you only need to run the `rpi-eeprom-update` command, since the `new.bin` image we want to flash has already been saved in the SD card.
-Remember checking and copying all the MAC address.
+Remember to write down the MAC addresses of all compute nodes.

 The MAC address for the head node is easily found with the same
 command: